• Home

 Here are some of the sentences of the funniest modifier errors.

-How do you get rid of dangling modifiers?
+How do you fix dangling modifiers?

 Example